Review of Gordon R. Dickson’s Soldier, Ask Not

 The most obvious thematic element is the philosophy of Tam’s uncle, Mathias, which boils down to one word: Destruct.
 Tam blames this fairly nihilistic outlook for his unhappy childhood and his desire to be free from all constraints.
 As much as he rejects this philosophy, he comes to embody it through his actions in half the novel as he attempts to set up the annihilation of an entire culture.
 The whole movement of Tam’s characters in some ways sets up a cautionary tale of how someone must avoid becoming the thing that he or she hates.
 Tam wants freedom but enslaves himself to hatred and revenge, just as he wants to reject his uncle’s philosophy but expends so much effort essentially reinforcing it.

 Another driving force in the novel is the importance of faith.
 For instance, Lisa, the assistant to the Exotics, has faith in Tam.
-When Tam learns of his potential, Lisa is there and holds out hope that he will use his talents to continue the construction of the Final Encyclopedia and advance all humanity.
+When Tam learns of his potential, Lisa is there and holds out hope that he will use his talents to continue the construction of the Final Encyclopedia and advance all humanity despite no evidence to support such a belief.
 Tam rejects this in favor of his own pursuits, and even as he continues with a plan to ruin an entire world, Lisa infrequently reappears to voice her belief that Tam is a good man who will make the right choice.
 Padma the Exotic points out to Tam that Lisa was one of the few people who held this belief (Dickson 220).
 Similarly, the single-minded religious devotion of the Friendlies is the quality Tam comes to abhor so much that he believes their whole culture must be eradicated.
 If the reader can see through Tam’s narrative bias, though, the faith of the Friendlies is revealed to be more ethically neutral quality than Tam understands it.
-This faith and unquestioning adherence to their orders can have negative consequences such as the execution of Tam’s brother-in-law (100), or it can lead to brave self-sacrifice to save the lives of others (203-5).
+This faith and unquestioning adherence to their orders can have negative consequences such as the execution of Tam’s brother-in-law, or it can lead to brave self-sacrifice to save the lives of others (100, 203-5).
 Their faith is an element that exposes the quality of the person using it, similar to Tam’s ability to read and manipulate people.

 Trouble in the Galaxy